BEComTweaks/resource-packs/docs/What are the JSON Files for?.md

+This is an explanation to how the JSON in the jsons folder work.

-In each JSON, you have many categories
+In each file, you may see something like shown below
 ```json
 {
   "topic": "Category",